-Maine businesses, nonprofits, institutions and governments are eligible for funding for a variety of thermal energy efficiency projects through Efficiency Maine’s Commercial and Industrial (C&I) Custom Program.
-A thermal project is a measure (or set of measures) that reduces the consumption of natural gas, oil, biomass, and other fuels.
+Maine businesses, nonprofits, institutions, and governments are eligible for funding for a variety of thermal energy efficiency projects through Efficiency Maine’s Commercial and Industrial (C&I) Custom Program.
+Funding is available for thermal projects that involve a measure (or set of measures) that reduces the consumption of natural gas, oil, biomass, and other fuels.

 Awarded projects have included heat recovery measures, boiler upgrades and controls, and HVAC controls.
 For a list of previously awarded custom projects, click here.

 - A measure (or set of such measures) at a single facility or campus that reduces inefficient energy use (or increases efficient energy use), leading to fuel savings related to producing thermal energy for end uses such as heating, steam production and hot water.

 - Projects must save a minimum of 400 MMBtu annually (4,000 therms of piped natural gas).